-- c) Copies of the approved thesis will be provided to the Department (routed through the Department Head to the Department Library), the Major Professor, and other members of the Advisory Committee, and as required by the University, the Graduate School, and the Advisory Committee. - 3.
+- c) A PDF of your final thesis/dissertation must be turned into the Graduate Committee or Major Professor a minimum of two weeks prior to thesis/dissertation deposit to conduct an iThenticate check.
+Failure to meet this deadline may affect submission of your thesis/dissertation which may, in turn, delay your graduation date. - d) Hard copies of the approved thesis will be provided to your Major Professor and other members of the Advisory Committee. - 3.
 Final Examinations: It is required that both a final written examination and an oral defense be successfully completed.
 They will normally be given by the Examining Committee (normally the student's Advisory Committee) during the semester in which the degree is to be awarded.
 The Department Head may name an additional member to the student's Examining Committee.
 If the committee unanimously decides to forgo the written exam the successful completion of the MS can be based upon the successful completion of the thesis document and the oral defense.